lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 ##### Action cards

-A ready unlocked (see [Important Terms of the Game](#important-terms-of-the-game)) minion can play an action card to perform an action other than the default actions.
+A ready unlocked (see [Important Terms in the Game](#important-terms-in-the-game)) minion can play an action card to perform an action other than the default actions.
 Only one action card can be played for the action.
 Action cards cannot be used to modify other actions.

 <img src="https://www.vekn.net/images/stories/rulebook/20_minion_cards.png" width="200">